joshhanley/sprucewire/README.md

 There is a bug when binding arrays and collections, where if you try to add or remove from Spruce end, changes aren't replicated in Livewire.

 Collections and arrays work fine if changed from the Livewire end though.

+## Demo App

+There is a demo of Sprucewire in action at https://sprucewire.joshhanley.com.au/.

+Source code for the demo can be found here https://github.com/joshhanley/sprucewire-demo/.

 ## Troubleshooting